ciren/cilib/docs/basics/lenses.md

 <!--
 Great!
 You just learnt about creating positions in a search space.
-But you might be asking yourself "How can we modify our set positions to explore the search space?"
+You might be asking yourself "How can we modify our set positions to explore the search space?"
 And this is exactly what we intend to learn in the coming chapter.
 Well, partly.
 This chapter is going to focus on `Lenses`, which are super awesome getters, setters and more!